cloudacademy/openshift-voteapp-demo/README.md

 openshift-install version
 ```

-Note: This script downloads version **4.2.4** of the openshift installer client.
-Check to see if a new client version exists and consider using it.
+Note: This script downloads version **4.2.12** of the openshift installer client - a newer version may now exist.

 # STEP3: